stoeps13/connections-doc/source/connectors/icec/cec-widgets.md

 -   Height of the widget
 -   widget title

+!!! note
-**Note:** For correct display of the content within the widgets of Connections Engagement Center the sources need to deliver valid HTML.
+    For correct display of the content within the widgets of Connections Engagement Center the sources need to deliver valid HTML.
 If content is not displayed check the source for validity first.
 Sometimes HCL Connections lets users save invalid HTML code.